Kingorie/Share_price/README.md

 # How it works

-1. Download your appropriate chromedriver and save it to this repository
+1. Download your appropriate chromedriver and save it to drive
 2. Run "All Cells" on ipynb file.
-A .csv file is created for this date.
+A *.csv* file is created for this date.
 Script overwrites previous file